 Premature ejaculation (PE) affects up to 31% of Australian men, making it one of the most common forms of male sexual dysfunction.
 Because it’s an uncomfortable topic, the true number of men who experience early ejaculation could actually be much higher.
 The good news is that PE is treatable with a variety of options that can help you last longer in bed.
 We’ll go over what premature ejaculation is, your treatment options and how premature ejaculation pills work to delay orgasming too early.
+The good news?
+Premature ejaculation pills have been shown to help men with PE.

 What is premature ejaculation?